ranjithwingrider/openebs-docs/docs/minio.md

      kubectl apply -f https://raw.githubusercontent.com/ranjithwingrider/solution-app/master/minio-standalone-jiva-storagepool.yaml
      ```

-     This will create a MinIO application on a PV with a replication factor of 3 Jiva volume  and capacity of 10Gi on Jiva pool created on external disks.
+     This will create a MinIO application on a PV with a replication factor of 3 Jiva volume and capacity of 10Gi on a Jiva pool created on external disks.

 <font size="5">Accessing MinIO</font>

-In a web browser, MinIO application can be accessed using the below way:
+In a web browser, MinIO application can be accessed using the following address:

 https://<Node_external_ip>:<Node_port>